LiChuan3/ST-Net/README.md

 1. Install conda environment: ```conda env create -f environment.yml```

 2. Download data.
-You can download the datasets from [Google Driver](https://drive.google.com/u/0/uc?id=1NF7VEefXCmXuWNbnNe858WvQAkJ_7wuP&export=download), [Baidu Driver](https://pan.baidu.com/share/init?surl=r3KhGd0Q9PJIUZdfEYoymg&pwd=i9iy) or [Kaggle Datasets](https://www.kaggle.com/datasets/wentixiaogege/time-series-dataset).
+You can download the datasets from [Google Driver](https://drive.google.com/u/0/uc?id=1NF7VEefXCmXuWNbnNe858WvQAkJ_7wuP&export=download), [Baidu Driver](https://pan.baidu.com/s/1JAHUxFh9BtYS7m1_3jmU6g?pwd=xcmw).
 All datasets are pre-processed and can be used easily.
 Create a seperate folder ```./dataset``` and put all the files in the directory.

 3. Train the model.
 We provide the experiment scripts of all benchmarks under the folder `./scripts`.
 You can reproduce the experiments by: